-• Changing Resource Mix (CRM): Due to regulatory and consumer pressure to address the impacts of the changing climate, the Western Interconnection has been changing its generation fleet.
-This change focuses on the retirement or repowering of coal-fueled power plants and the construction and operation of wind and photovoltaic generating resources and energy storage systems.
+Changing Resource Mix (CRM)

+Due to regulatory and consumer pressure to address the impacts of the changing climate, the Western Interconnection has been transforming its generation fleet.
+This transformation is focused on the retirement or repowering of coal-fueled power plants and the construction and operation of wind and photovoltaic-generating resources and energy-storage systems.
 There are also emerging pressures on the effects of existing hydro systems on other environmental issues.
-New technologies do not duplicate the essential reliability services provided by conventional resources, and the dependence on energy storage systems to deal with the variability of the carbon-free forms of energy is creating unique challenges that our industry has never addressed.
-The Changing Resource Mix is a singularly identified risk but has a potentially high impact on reliability.
+New technologies do not duplicate the essential reliability services provided by conventional resources, and the dependence on energy storage systems to deal with the variability of the carbon-free forms of energy are providing unique challenges never addressed by our industry.
+The Changing Resource Mix is a singularly identified risk but has a high potential impact on reliability.

+Inverter-based Resources (IBR)

-- Inverter-based Resources (IBR): Generating and energy storage systems that use inverters in their operation are creating exceptional hurdles regarding reliable operation.
-Facilities like these have different operating concerns than conventional synchronous generation facilities, including fault tolerance, voltage and frequency control, and fault duty.
-Equipment in these facilities is more flexible in its programmability, and there are benefits and risks associated with this flexibility.
-These types of facilities are also more difficult to model; more advanced techniques of system studies are needed to ensure reliability.
-The inverter-based resource category identified medium-impact risks focused on an emerging category expected to affect the grid for the long term. - Resource Adequacy (RES): As our industry moves to more variable and intermittent generating resources, stronger and more complex planning methods are needed to identify shortfalls in meeting customer demand during hours and seasons in which demand has traditionally been low.
+Generating and energy storage systems that use inverters in their operation are creating exceptional hurdles regarding reliable operation in the Western Interconnection.
+Facilities like these have operating concerns that differ from conventional synchronous generation facilities, including fault tolerance, voltage and frequency control, and fault duty.
+Equipment in these facilities is much more flexible with their programmability, which has benefits and risks associated with this flexibility.
+Additionally, these types of facilities are more difficult to model, and more advanced techniques of system studies are necessary to ensure reliability is maintained at acceptable levels.
+The inverter-based resource category identified medium-impact risks focused on an emerging category expected to affect the Grid for the long term.

+Resource Adequacy (RES)

+As our industry transitions to more variable and intermittent generating resources, more robust and complex planning methodologies are needed to identify shortfalls in meeting customer demand in hours and seasons that traditionally were unnecessary.
 The challenges associated with planning and forecasting variability in energy sources, fuel supplies, demand response, capacity critical hours, and competing regulatory policies, among others, are in this risk category.
-Issues associated with resource adequacy constitute a medium-impact risk that is expected to become more necessary as our grid continues to change.
+Issues associated with Resource Adequacy constitute a medium-impact risk that is expected to become more necessary as our grid transformation continues.